sonata-project/SonataAdminBundle/Resources/doc/reference/installation.rst

 After you have successfully installed above bundles you need to configure SonataAdminBundle for administering your models.
-All that is needed to quickly set up SonataAdminBundle is described in the next chapter : :ref:`getting_started`.
+All that is needed to quickly set up SonataAdminBundle is described in the next chapter : :doc:`getting_started`.